-These developments have uniquely been continuously noted, analyzed and conclusions drawn from them for the proletarian struggle in the press of the SL over the past several years, and in a comprehensive fashion in the 1969 resolution, "Development and Tasks of the Spartacist League."
+These developments have uniquely been continuously noted, analyzed and conclusions drawn from them for the proletarian of the SL over the past several years, struggle in the press/and in a comprehensive fashion in the 1969 resolution "Development and Tasks of the Spartacist League."
+2. The working class internationally has now recovered from the destructive consequences of the second World War, the primitive effort and failures of the proletariat at the end of the war to assert its power through the framework of massive nationalistic Stalinist and social democratic movements, and the ensuing subordination of the class struggle in many lands to the pervasive anti-Communist mobilization organized and led by U.S. imperialism.
+A whole new generation of young workers has grown up unscarred by earlier defeats but innocent of earlier hardwon lessons.
+Skeptical of what it knows as "the establishment,"

-- 2. The working class internationally has now recovered from the destructive consequences of the second World War the primitive effort and failures of the proletariat at the end of the war to assert its power through the framework of massive nationalistic Stalinist and social democratic movements, and the ensuing subordination of the class struggle in many lands to the pervasive anti-Communist mobilization organized and led by U.S. imperialism.
-A whole new generation of young workers has grown up unscarred by earlier defeats but innocent of earlier hard-won lessons.
-Skeptical of what it knows as "the establishment," it demonstrates in a sharply increasing way great spontaneous energy and combativity.
+it demonstrates in a sharply increasing way great spontaneous energy and combativity.
 While as always these struggles are fought out within the framework of given national states their international impact is frequently not only immediate but extends decisively through the "Iron Curtain" which despite the intentions of capitalist imperialists and Stalinist bureaucrats alike goes not to bedrock but only cuts across surface phenomena.
-The demand "Workers of the World Unite!" has never had greater validity. - 3.
-Thus the stage is being set for a new round of intensified class struggle quite capable of challenging and overthrowing the power of the bourgeoisie, and the objective conditions for the building of mass revolutionary parties and for the rebuilding of the Fourth International necessary to consummate such seizures of power by the proletariat is not only objectively highly favorable but crucial in the period which we have entered. - 4.
-The dectsive defeat of the proletariat would lead in a direct fashion to the third World War fought with nuclear weapons.
-With the re-emergence of qualitatively sharpened inter-imperialist rivalries and the corresponding breaking up of the American-imposed system of military alliances, the earlier deterrence imposed by the Russian nuclear shield (the "Workers Bomb" so sneered at by left social democrats) to a nuclear third World War is lost.
-In the previous period the qualitatively greater contradictions of capitalist imperialism were counterposed to the lack of urgent expansionist drives by even the deformed workers states which together with the powerful Russian military capacity combined to produce a relative global stalemate.
-This equilibrium is being superceded by a vista in which the earlier class-differentiated blocs are being absorbed into inter-imperialist power rivalries and the earlier tendency of nuclear military capacity by the deformed workers states objectively to buy time for the proletariat to regroup is undercut.
-The initial impact of new and major revolutionary workers struggles can be expected to cut across these power blocs and refocus general capitalist hostility on the existing workers states as well, as felt sources of the "red menace."
+The demand "Workers of the World Unite!" has never had greater validity. ---- 3.
+Thus the stage is being set for a new round of intensified class struggle quite capable of challenging and overthrowing the power of the bourgeoisie, and the objective conditions for the building of mass revolutionary parties and for the rebuilding of the Fourth International necessary to consummate such overthrows is not only objectively highly favorable but crucial in the period which we have entered.

-In the new situation, the bureaucracies of the deformed workers states, despite their qualitatively greater vulnerability to social upheaval, cannot and do not deter an inter-imperialist holocaust but acquiesce to the game of great power politics.
-Thus the political revolution destroying these bureaucracies is central to the struggle against imperialist war.
-The vague outlines of the new alignments are already taking shape: the U.S., China, West Germany, England vs. Russia, Japan, India, France, Italy.
-The outcome of this projection represents at a minimum a terrible setback to human culture and possibly fulfilling the negative alternative of Karl Marx's "either socialism or barbarism" with the obliteration of the human species.
+4. The decisive defeat of the proletariat would lead in a direct fashion to the third World War fought with nuclear weapons.
+The bureaucracies of the deformed workers states, unless destroy-political ed by proistarian/revolution, do not defer from such an inter-imperialist holocaust but acquiesce to the game of great power politics.
+Hence the vague outlines of the new alignments are already taking shape: the U.S., China, West Germany, England vs. Russia, Japan, India, France, Italy (and East Germany?).
+This projection represents at a minimum a terrible setback to human culture and possibly fulfilling the negative alternative of Karl Marx's "either socialism or barbarism" with the obliteration of the human species.